-- The school will block/filter access to social networking sites; - Newsgroups will be blocked unless a specific use is approved; - Children will be taught about the role of CEOP (Child Exploitation and Online Protection) and how to contact such organisations:
+- The school blocks/filters access to social networking sites; - Newsgroups are blocked unless a specific use is approved; - Children are taught about the role of CEOP (Child Exploitation and Online Protection) and how to contact such organisations:

-Pupils will be advised never to give out personal details of any kind which may identify them and / or their location.
-Examples would include real name, address, mobile or landline phone numbers, school attended, IM and e-mail addresses, full names of friends, specific interests and clubs etc
+Pupils are advised, never to give out personal details of any kind which may identify them and / or their location.
+Examples include real name, address, mobile or landline phone numbers, school attended, IM and e-mail addresses, full names of friends, specific interests and clubs etc

-- Pupils should be advised not to place personal photos on any social network space; - They should consider how public the information is and consider using private areas; - Advice should be given regarding background detail in a photograph which could identify the student or his/her location eg. house number, street name or school; - Teachers should be advised not to run social network spaces for student use on a personal basis.
+- Pupils are advised not to place personal photos on any social network space; - They consider how public the information is and consider using private areas; - Advice is given regarding background detail in a photograph which could identify the student or his/her location eg. house number, street name or school; - Teachers do not to run social network spaces for students to use on a personal basis.